a-dev-mobile/generate-directory-tree-py/readme.md

 # Directory Structure Generator

-This script generates a directory structure, counts files in directories with specified exclusion patterns, and can read content from files with specified extensions.
+This script generates a directory structure, counts files in directories with specified exclusion patterns, and can read content from files with specified names or extensions.
 Additionally, it supports logging of its actions and saving output to a file.

 ## Requirements